 If you enjoy going out for dinner every now and then, Spain has some excellent restaurants and delicious cuisine.
 Here is a table depicting the average prices of eating out:

 Utilities in Spain are fairly cheap.
 Expect to pay about €118 monthly for an 85m² apartment.
 This includes electricity, heating, water, etc. Of course, this number changes depending on your usage, the size of your house, and the season.

-As for the internet, then you should be prepared to pay around €40 monthly for 60Mbps Cable/ADSL.
+As for the internet, you should be prepared to pay around €40 monthly.

 Spain has excellent public transportation.
 You can find metro lines in Madrid, Barcelona, Bilbao, and Valencia.
 These networks connect the city center to various neighborhoods and municipalities.

 There are also a massive amount of local and intercity buses.
 This means that you will never have a problem reaching anywhere.
 A one-way ticket on a bus or the metro should cost you €1.50.
 If you go for a monthly pass, you will pay €35-45 on average.